Hi and welcome to this restorative class.

 Similar to what we did in child's pose with our knees wide,

-We're again going to sink the chest down.
+We're again gonna sink the chest down.

 Maybe we're going to stay all the way up here.

-This might already be a lot.
+So this might already be a lot.

 Maybe there is more space to lower down.

-It's really completely not important where you are in this pose.
+Completely not important where you are in this pose.

 What's important is to bring a nice stretch,